microsoft/CCF/doc/overview/consensus/index.rst

 CFT parameters can be configured when starting up a network (see :doc:`here </operations/start_network>`).
 The parameters that can be set via the CCF node JSON configuration:

-- ``consensus.raft_timeout_ms`` is the Raft heartbeat timeout in milliseconds.
+- ``consensus.timeout_ms`` is the Raft heartbeat timeout in milliseconds.
 The Raft leader sends heartbeats to its followers at regular intervals defined by this timeout.
-This should be set to a significantly lower value than ``consensus.raft_election_timeout_ms``.
+This should be set to a significantly lower value than ``consensus.election_timeout_ms``.
-- ``consensus.raft_election_timeout_ms`` is the Raft election timeout in milliseconds.
+- ``consensus.election_timeout_ms`` is the Raft election timeout in milliseconds.
 If a follower does not receive any heartbeat from the leader after this timeout, the follower triggers a new election.

 BFT Consensus Protocol
 ----------------------